 ADD/ADHD with Kids

-“Your daughter has ADHD, Visual and Auditory processing issues.
-She will struggle in school.”, announced our pediatrician.
-We were devastated.
-We felt so helpless.
+“Your daughter has ADHD, Sensory Integration, Visual and Auditory processing issues.
+She'll struggle in school.”, announced our pediatrician.
+We were devastated and felt so helpless.
 Jordan, was only in 2nd grade, and she was already labeled.

-She was very intelligent but could not stay focused or seated in school and her grades were very low.
+She was very intelligent but couldn't stay focused or seated in school and her grades were very low.
 We tried occupational therapy and it helped but she still wasn’t able to perform well in school.